epsilonhalbe/Talks/Cryptalk/Readme.md

 Let us note that this type signature needs a teensy tiny bit explanation

-- `β` denotes the bit-size; and the interpreter derived correctly that the largest number in this list (`12`) needs at least 4 bits for representation.
+- `β` denotes the bit size; and the interpreter derived correctly that the largest number in this list (`12`) needs at least 4 bits for representation.
 - another thing that the interpreter derived that the length of the list has to be the product of the rows and columns you split the list into.